core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document assumes that the following requirements are fulfilled.

 * REQ1.
-The proxy is explicitly configured with an allow-list for performing proxied group requests on behalf of specific allowed client(s).
+The proxy is explicitly configured with an allow-list for performing proxied group requests on behalf of specific allowed clients.

 * REQ2.
 The proxy MUST identify a client sending a unicast group request to be proxied, in order to verify whether the client is allowed-listed to do so.
 For example, this can rely on one of the following security associations.